kerry-davis/fuel-cost-calendar/README.md

 - **Monthly Calendar View**: Displays fuel prices for each day of the month, allowing users to identify trends and plan refueling accordingly.

-- **Responsive Design**: Optimized for both desktop and mobile devices, ensuring accessibility on various screen sizes.
+- **Responsive Design**: Optimised for both desktop and mobile devices, ensuring accessibility on various screen sizes.

-- **Offline Support**: Utilizes service workers to provide offline functionality, ensuring users can access fuel price data without an internet connection.
+- **Offline Support**: Utilises service workers to provide offline functionality, ensuring users can access fuel price data without an internet connection.

 - **Data Persistence**: Stores fuel price data locally, reducing the need for constant data fetching and improving performance.